-To safeguard the meat’s integrity, either use a high quality container, freezer bag with the air pushed out and seal intact, or some aluminum foil tightly folded with no openings.
+To safeguard the meat’s integrity, either use a high-quality container, freezer bag with the air pushed out and seal intact, or thick aluminum foil tightly folded with no openings.

-Finally, raw chicken freezes better than cooked chicken, which should be kept for four months at most.
-It’s always best to label food you’re freezing with the date, so that you can keep track!
+Always label food when freezing with the date, so that you can keep track!

 Related >> Can You Refreeze a Thawed Turkey?